Mantaro/mantaro-wiki/znai/currency/items.md

 description: "Cozy place to live in.",
 rarity: "Common",
 api: {
-obtain: "Market, Loot Crate ",
+obtain: "/buy, Loot Crate ",
 use: "Required to set your Marriage House with /marry house `name`:&#60;name>" }},
 {